Welcome to the KGS Stratigraphic Nomenclature Website

 Carboniferous-Permian Boundary

-The Stratigraphic Nomenclature Committee reviewed the Carboniferous-Permian Boundary issue in Kansas and published the results as KGS Bulletin 252, part 2.
+The Stratigraphic Nomenclature Committee reviewed the Carboniferous-Permian boundary issue in Kansas and published the results as KGS Bulletin 252, part 2.
 The abstract, full reference, link to the publication, and revised stratigraphic chart highlighting the revision are included here.

 Abstract